 4. Refrigerate cookies until set.

-MAKES 24 CUPCAKES
+MAKES 24 GLUTEN-FREE CUPCAKES

-This recipe is the basis for wonderful spider and skeleton cupcakes.
+This gluten-free recipe is the basis for wonderful spider and skeleton cupcakes.
 Top them with marshmallow eyes, crooked teeth, top hats and gluten-free licorice legs.

 3 cups Jules’ Homemade All- Purpose Flour Blend